-All Sterilization methods can be divided to two categories: Sterilization that uses heat as a killing agent and sterilization that uses non-heat methods.
+All sterilization methods can be divided into two categories: sterilization that uses heat as a killing agent and sterilization that uses non-heat methods.
 Each method has its strengths, weaknesses and a specific field of application.

 The idea behind the heat methods is that organisms, like any living creature, survive in a reasonable temperature.
 When exposing a microorganism to heat you are damaging its living material and it will die.

 Heat can cause the death of living organisms in two ways: Coagulation and Oxidation.
-Go to your kitchen take a pot with boiling water and throw an egg inside.
-As the water heats up the egg becomes white then it starts to stick together and becomes hard.
+Go to your kitchen, take a pot with boiling water and drop an egg inside.
+As the water heats up the egg becomes white; then it starts to stick together and becomes hard.
 This is coagulation and it happens at 52 °C.